Broadway Diner (Baltimore)

-The exterior is everything you hope for in a diner.
+The exterior of the Broadway Diner is everything you hope for in a diner.
 It’s metallic, shiny, and retro.
 It looks like you stepped into a time machine.

 The inside is just as glitzy and matches the stereotypical diner: shiny, multiple booths and tables, plus a full-length bar and a massive dessert case near the front.

 It’s everything you want and needs in a stereotypical diner.

 Broadway Diner (Baltimore) Coffee: B